Franck-Dumetz/ORFeome/README.md

 - Handles multiple replicates per condition
 - Computes differential representation of ORFs
 - Uses DESeq2 for statistical testing
-- Outputs a list of candidate ORFs over repressented (FC =>4 and adj.pvalue < 0.05)
 - Highly customizable for different datasets and experimental designs

 ## Addition from the published method

-- Outputs a list of ORF that remain stable (FC < 4 adj.pvalue < 0.05)
+- Set your own Fold Change thresthold
-- Outputs a list of ORF that are not represented (0 reads mapping to the first 100bp of the inserted ORF)
+- A list of ORF with less than 5 reads in the control sample to test diversity of the culture

 ---